hazelcast/hazelcast-go-client/samples/hello-world/README.md

 Earlier we mentioned that it would be more efficient for `two.go` to send all data at once using the "_PutAll_" bulk operation.

-The counterpart for "_PutAll_" bulk sending is "_GetAll_" for bulk receiving.
+The counterpart for "_PutAll_" bulk sending is "_GetAll_" for bulk receiving, and `three.go` could use this.

 "_GetAll_" is indeed more efficient for bulk receiving than to iterate and get each item individually.
 However, there is a risk to be aware of.